2D inviscid Boussinesq equations and 3D axisymmetric Euler equations: (1) A unification ($Em$), (2) Finite-time blow-up of two unified $(1+1)$D systems rigorously derived from ($Em$): Introduction

+Two additional checks are essential for turning the exact apex dynamics into a blow-up statement compatible with the usual Euler continuation theory.
+The first is a physical strain check.
+Subsection~\ref{seq:vorticity-strain} computes the components of $\nabla\times\boldsymbol v$ and of $\nabla\boldsymbol v$ in the axisymmetric realization and proves that the explicit apex law forces $\int_0^T\|\nabla\boldsymbol v(t)\|_{L^\infty}\,dt=\infty$.
+Thus the mechanism is detected by the standard strain criterion rather than by an artificial one-dimensional norm.
+The second is an apex-only self-similar construction for the convective horizontal-axis reduction.
+Section~\ref{sec:R0-SS} constructs regular self-similar profiles for $(R0)$, proves that their blow-up set is exactly the apex in the one-dimensional axis variable, and verifies again that the associated apex trace forces divergence of the $L^\infty$ strain integral whenever the trace is realized by a smooth axisymmetric Euler field.

-\paragraph{\textbf{Related work and context.}} As emphasized by Elgindi--Jeong~\citep{EJ2019} and Elgindi--Pasqualotto~\citep{EP2023}, singularity formation for the inviscid 2D Boussinesq and 3D Euler systems has a long history.
-We recall only a small selection of representative references here, emphasizing works most closely aligned with the closed-form mechanism and stability framework developed below.
-For the inviscid 2D Boussinesq system, classical local theory and conditional breakdown criteria go back to Cannon--DiBenedetto~\citep{CD1980}, Chae--Nam~\citep{ChaeNam1997} (see also Chae--Kim--Nam~\citep{CKN1999}), and Taniuchi~\citep{Tan2002}; see also Wu's lecture notes~\citep{Wu2012} and the Euler perspective of Beale--Kato--Majda~\citep{BKM984} and Constantin~\citep{C1986,C2007}.
-On the modeling side, explicit/didactic mechanisms include Chae--Constantin--Wu~\citep{CCW2014} and the CLM/De~Gregorio lineage~\citep{CLM1985,DeGregorio1990}, as well as 1D reductions for Boussinesq-type dynamics such as Choi--Kiselev--Yao~\citep{CKY2015}.
-For rigorous singularity constructions and perturbative stability scenarios in PDE settings, see Elgindi--Jeong~\citep{EJ2020,EJ2019}, Chen--Hou~\citep{CH2021,CH2022}, and the synthesis of Drivas--Elgindi~\citep{DE2023}.
+\paragraph{\textbf{Related work and context.}} The mathematical literature around singularity formation for inviscid fluids is extensive, and we recall only the works most directly connected with the reduction, blow-up mechanism, and perturbative framework used here.
+Classical continuation and loss-of-regularity perspectives for the 3D Euler equations include Beale--Kato--Majda~\citep{BKM984} and Constantin~\citep{C1986,C2007}.
+For the inviscid 2D Boussinesq system, local theory and conditional breakdown criteria go back to Cannon--DiBenedetto~\citep{CD1980}, Chae--Nam~\citep{ChaeNam1997}, Chae--Kim--Nam~\citep{CKN1999}, and Taniuchi~\citep{Tan2002}; see also Wu's lecture notes~\citep{Wu2012} and the small-scale formation work of Kiselev--Park--Yao~\citep{KPY2022}.
+For the axisymmetric Euler geometry, the pressure--velocity and vorticity-building-block viewpoint is naturally compared with the standard Euler and axisymmetric formulations in Majda--Bertozzi~\citep{MB2002}, Hou--Li~\citep{HLi2006}, Chae--Lee~\citep{CL2002}, Drazin--Riley~\citep{DR2006}, and Chen--Fang--Zhang~\citep{CFZ2015}.